evanwu1119/global_hg-ag_wgs_code/code/0_annotation_curation.md

 # Annotation curation

+This page details how all of the annotations used for downstream analyses were processed if they were not used as available publicly or obtained from providers.
+Look out for usage of these output files in the the following code pages.

 ## Gene and gene set resources

 **Step 1) The set of all gene sets tested was a combination of the most up-to-date GO, KEGG, and Hallmark gene set annotations.
 GO annotations were obtained by [downloading GMTs]() while the others were from querying `bioMart`.
 These were then concatenated and formatted into appropriate objects for `clusterProfiler` enrichment functions.
 We tested 22,916 gene sets in total.**